The West End

 Michelle Holley

-So we went through the house and it was a mess.
+We went through the house and it was a mess.
 There were seven kitchens.
 It was terrible.
-There was bedbugs.
-There was we saw a big ol’ rat the first time we went through, all the paint was coming off the walls.
+There were bedbugs.
+We saw a big ol’ rat the first time we walked through.
+All the paint was coming off the walls.
 And I said, ‘Oh, I love it.
 I love everything about this house.
 I love it.’

-And we had the house we had Dayton Street, and she stayed here till she died at 106.
-I'm sorry.
-But you know, I thought I was gonna say the house.
-But the house and the children saved us, and the church saved us, and when she died, we had a funeral the little church next door.
-And the Q-Kids danced.
-She thought she was a black Baptist.
-It was a beautiful send off, and now I'm here, I'm still here.”
+We had the house.
+We had Dayton Street.
+She stayed here until she died at 106.
+I’m sorry.
+I thought I was going to say the house saved us, but it was the house and the children and the church that saved us.
+When she died, we had her funeral at the little church next door.
+The Q-Kids danced.
+She thought she was a Black Baptist.
+It was a beautiful send-off.
+And now I’m here.
+I’m still here.

 Previous